jenntang1/simple_shell/README.md

 ![simpleshell](https://i.imgur.com/hz1XxTx.png)

 # Overview #
-The program codes contained in this repository are used to implement a simple command line interpreter (aka simple shell).
+The program codes contained in this repository are used to implement a simple command line interpreter (simple shell).

 # Background #
 0. Who designed and implemented the original Unix operating system?